Peel Estuary and Mandurah - Observations

 Bobtail lizard

-This was the first lizard that I can recall seeing in the three months that I have so far been in WA.
-I have not seen any snakes at all.
+This was the first lizard that I can recall seeing in the three months that I had been in WA, and to that time I had not seen any snakes at all.
 It was between Dampier Avenue and the scrub adjacent to the lagoon.

 Lizards of many species were common in SA, they seem less common in this area of WA.